-Most people who engage in substance use do not develop addiction.
-And many people who do so to a problematic extent, such as young people during their high school or college years, tend to reduce their use once they take on more adult responsibilities.
+Most people who engage in substance use do not develop addiction, and many young people tend to reduce their use once they take on more adult responsibilities.
 Still, about 25-50% of people with a substance use problem develop a severe, chronic disorder.
-For them, addiction is a progressive, relapsing disease that requires intensive treatments and continuing aftercare, monitoring and family or peer support to manage their recovery.
+For them, addiction is a disease that requires intensive treatments and continuing aftercare, monitoring and family or peer support to manage their recovery.

-The good news is that even the most severe, chronic form of the disorder can be manageable, usually with long-term treatment and continued monitoring and support for recovery.
+The good news is that even the most severe, chronic form of SUD can be manageable, usually with long-term treatment and continued recovery supports.

-Why some people say addiction is not a disease
+Why do some people say addiction is not a disease?